 Applying Appendix Chapter A3 to Residential Seismic Retrofits

 Appendix Chapter A3 of the 2016 California Existing Building Code (CEBC) is an outdated retrofit standard which is close to 50 years old.
-It recommends hardware that has not existed for 17 years and contains methods contradictory to the latest research in seismic retrofit design.
+It recommends hardware that has not existed for 17 years.
+At the same time it contains methods contradictory to the latest research in seismic retrofit design.

 Sheathing is another name for plywood.
 An 8d common nail is simply a type of nail.
 They want the nails to be 4 inches apart on the edges.
 Plywood nailed 4″ apart will create a shear wall that has 430 pounds of resistance per linear foot.
 10d common nails 2 inches apart can be used just as well for a resistance of 870 pounds per linear foot.
 Using these nails and a 2″ nailing pattern provides a significantly stronger shear wall.
 Using this 4″ apart nailing is also one of the problems with Standard Plan A.